FHoltorf/LowRankIntegrators.jl/README.md

 This is a package for low-rank integration in Julia.
 Currently, it implements Lie-Trotter and Strang splitting based algorithms as proposed in [1] as well as the "unconventional integrator" proposed in [2].
 Future work will include a rank-adaptive version of the unconventional integrator as described in [3].
 The selection of algorithms was made to support only those that are robust to the presence of small singular values [4].

+## Acknowledgments
+This work is supported by NSF Award PHY-2028125 "SWQU: Composable Next Generation Software Framework for Space Weather Data Assimilation and Uncertainty Quantification"

 ## References
 [1] Lubich, Christian, and Ivan V. Oseledets.
 "A projector-splitting integrator for dynamical low-rank approximation."
 BIT Numerical Mathematics 54.1 (2014): 171-188.